Ecno92/www-site/content/blog/hello_world.rst

 :category: misc
 :slug: hello-world-introduction-to-website
 :authors: Therry van Neerven
-:summary: A small introduction about why I made a new website and how I did it.
+:description: A small introduction about why I made a new website and how I did it.

 A few years ago I registered this domain because I needed a place to host my portfolio site for my university course.